digital-marketing-framework/typo3-distributor-csv/README.md

 # Setup

-All basic settings, explained in EXT:dmf_distributor_core, (including the overwrite mechanics) apply to this extension as well.
+All basic settings, explained in EXT:dmf_distributor_core, apply to this extension as well.

 ## fileIdentifier
 Set the path and filename to the CSV file that the form data shall be appended to.